June 2014 ACTIVITY

 Smith Point Sea Rescue responded to a variety of calls for assistance which are listed below.
 Smith Point Sea Rescue can be reached 24/7 by calling on channel 16 or by calling 911.
 Rescue I and Rescue II are based on the Great Wicomico River and Rescue III is located on Lodge Creek off of the Yeocomico River.

 Smith Point Sea Rescue is a totally volunteer rescue unit which serves boaters from Ragged Point to the mouth of the Potomac River, south to the Rappahannock River and across to the eastern shore.
 Smith Point Sea Rescue can be reached 24/7 by calling on channel 16 or by calling 911.
-The organization receives no governmental monetary support and depends solely on the proceeds of Annual Reedville Fishing Derby and donations to fund their operation for the year.
+The organization receives no governmental monetary support and depends solely on the proceeds of donations and the annual oyster roast to fund operations.